 Logo: Golden Sun Bird

 Many travelers come to Chengdu for Giant Pandas.
 Besides the panda, there are many other must-sees, like Jinli Old Street, Wenshu Temple, Renmin Park and Jinsha Site Museum.
 You can add more fun and leisure experience into your trip, like enjoy a cup of tea in local traditional tea house and watch Sichuan opera in Shufengyayun Opera House.
 It’s better to spend 2 to 3 days in Chengdu.
 Based in China, China Discovery guarantees you the local way to explore authentic Chengdu.

-To travel out of Chengdu, you can take side trips to the World Heritage Sites - Leshan Giant Panda & Mount Emei for 2 days, Dujiangyan & Mount Qingcheng for 1-2 days, Jiuzhaigou Valley & Huanglong Valley for 3 days.
+To travel out of Chengdu, you can take side trips to the World Heritage Sites - Leshan Giant Buddha & Mount Emei for 2 days, Dujiangyan & Mount Qingcheng for 1-2 days, Jiuzhaigou Valley & Huanglong Valley for 3 days.
 You can feel free to contact our professional travel consultants to customize your own itineraries which would perfectly suit for your likes and requirements.

 Chengdu: Jinli Street, Giant Panda Base, Wenshu Temple